A Unified Data Representation Learning for Non-parametric Two-sample Testing: Experimental Details

-\begin{itemize} \item C2ST: a C2ST uses statistic in \eqref{stats_s} to measure the difference of two samples.
-Rather than 3 phases described in the Algorithm \ref{ssl-c2st-algorithm}, C2ST-based methods is purely supervised with only 2 phases.
-Implementation of C2ST paradigm is to only take \textit{Phase 2} and \textit{Phase 3} from Algorithm \ref{ssl-c2st-algorithm}.
-Most of the implementation details are referenced from \cite{lopez-paz_revisiting_2018} and \cite{liu2020learning}.
-The splitting portion of training and testing is always half to half, and the model architecture is the same for C2ST and SSL-C2ST, where first few layers are feature extractor and followed by a classification layer.
-Moreover, in the first step of \textit{Phase 3}, we do not utilize the the softmax probability of the first value of the logits returned by the classifier to calculate the statistic of two samples, we apply \eqref{stats_s} which directly derive the mean of the classification prediction accuracy of two samples. \item SSL-C2ST: a SSL version of C2ST.
-Most of the implementation details are described in the Algorithm \ref{ssl-c2st-algorithm}, except we replace the way of calculating a statistic from \eqref{perm_stats} to \eqref{stats_s}. \end{itemize} In C2ST, we have a classifier $f$ consisting of a randomly initialized feature extractor $\phi_{\theta}(x)$ followed by a logistic regression layer with parameters $\bm{w}$ and $\bm{b}$, where
+\begin{itemize} \item C2ST: C2ST has the ability of learn DRs from two samples, by learning a well-trained classifier to only get prediction accuracy information.
+Implementation of C2ST paradigm is to only take \textit{Phase 2} and \textit{Phase 3} from Algorithm \ref{rl-tst-algorithm}.
+Most of the implementation details are referenced from \cite{Lopez:C2ST} and \cite{liu2020learning}.
+The splitting portion of training and testing is always half to half, and the model architecture is the same for C2ST and RL-C2ST, where first few layers are feature extractor and followed by a classification layer.
+Moreover, in the first step of \textit{Phase 3}, we do not utilize the the softmax probability of the first value of the logits returned by the classifier to calculate the statistic of two samples, we apply \eqref{c2st_stats} which directly derive the mean of the classification prediction accuracy of two samples. \item RL-C2ST: a unified representation learning version of C2ST.
+We firstly learn an encoder that can extract IRs from whole samples, and boost the discriminative ability by minizing the prediction error of classifier.
+Replacing the test statistics of RL-C2ST from \eqref{c2st_stats} into \eqref{c2st_l_stats} will result in RL-C2ST-L. Most of the implementation details are described in the Algorithm \ref{rl-tst-algorithm}. \end{itemize} In C2ST, we have a classifier $f$ consisting of a randomly initialized feature extractor $\phi_{\theta}(x)$ followed by a logistic regression layer with parameters $\bm{w}$ and $\bm{b}$, where

 As the $f$ is a binary classifier, $f(x) = [z_0, z_1]$ and $\text{softmax}(f(x)) = [p_0, p_1]$, where $p_0 + p_1 = 1$.
 All parameters $\theta, \bm{w}$ and $\bm{b}$ are updated through the supervised learning on the training set, which aims to minimize the occurrence of incorrect predictions.
 Then, use the empirical probability of the correct predictions on an unseen testing set to measure the difference between two samples.